-OECD Home › Directorate for Education and Skills › Preschool and school › By Country › Norway
+OECD Home › Directorate for Education and Skills › Early childhood and schools › By Country › Norway

 This meeting will focus attention on the importance of high-quality early childhood education and care, highlight policies and practices that can enhance investment in it, and share perspectives and foster dialogue to promote understanding of the challenges.